getbem/getbem.github.io/src/markdown/faq.md

 ## Can I combine a tag and a class in selector like `button.button`?

 > I want to use selectors like `button.button` to encapsulate my blocks functionality within a particular tag.
-> If lately someone else would use in their code `<h2 class="button">`, such an encapsulation would prevent a conflict.
+> If later someone else would use in their code `<h2 class="button">`, such an encapsulation would prevent a conflict.

-The CSS specificity of such a selector grows. `.button--mod` selector will not overwrite CSS properties of the block, only `button.button--mod` would work.
-You will need its modifiers to be combined with the tag as well and so do the developers who lately would redefine your block.
+The CSS specificity of such a selector grows. `.button--mod` selector will not overwrite the CSS properties of the block, only `button.button--mod` would work.
+You will need its modifiers to be combined with the tag as well and so do the developers who would later redefine your block.

-Lately, when a project goes larger, it's very likely that you may have `input.button`, `span.button` and `a.button` as well.
+Later, when a project goes larger, it's very likely that you may have `input.button`, `span.button` and `a.button` as well.
 And all the prefixed selectors for modifiers and nested elements will need 4 declarations.

 So, it is better not to tie your own hands with such prefixing.
 However if you still can softly-softly ensure that your blocks are used with proper tags if your provide your users with templates for every block.
 This is the most flexible and automatic solution.